-While a plan participant is on COBRA, a monthly bill is generated by the Department for the premium amount due.
+While a plan participant is on COBRA, a monthly bill is generated by the Department for the contribution amount due.
 Bills are mailed the first week of each month and must be paid by the due date to ensure continuation of coverage.
 Plan participants who do not receive a bill should contact the Department for assistance.
-Failure to submit payment will result in termination of coverage retroactive to midnight the last day of the month for which full payment was received.
+Failure to submit payment will result in termination of coverage the first of the following month and the Department will exercise its right under the State Comptroller's Act to collect delinquent group insurance contributions through involuntary withholding.

-Premium Refunds
+Contribution Refunds

-Premium refunds based on corrections to a retiree, annuitant or survivor's insurance elections may be processed retroactively up to six months.
-Members who fail to notify the MyBenefits Service Center within 60 days of a dependent's ineligibility will not receive a premium refund.
+Contribution refunds based on corrections to a retiree, annuitant or survivor's insurance elections may be processed retroactively up to six months.
+Members who fail to notify the MyBenefits Service Center within 60 days of a dependent's ineligibility will not receive a contribution refund.

-Premium Underpayments
+Contribution Underpayments

-Underpaid premiums are the responsibility of the annuitant or survivor and must be paid in full, regardless of the time period for which the underpayment occurred.
+Underpaid contributions are the responsibility of the annuitant or survivor and must be paid in full, regardless of the time period for which the underpayment occurred.